-Data from Pharmawand - Curated by Marshall Pearce - Date added 21 November 2017
+Data from Pharmawand - Curated by EPG Health - Date added 21 November 2017

 The REALISE double-blinded period compared the safety of treatment with Viaskin Peanut 250 µg versus placebo for six months.
 Patients who completed the blinded portion of the study will continue to receive active treatment for up to 36 months during an open-label extension, further studying the long-term safety and use of Viaskin Peanut in routine clinical practice.

 The REALISE trial met its primary objective, demonstrating that Viaskin Peanut was well-tolerated with no new or unexpected adverse events.
 Based on preliminary analysis, a similar safety profile was observed in all patients included in the trial, regardless of history of severe anaphylaxis.
 The safety data reported will complete the Food and Drug Administration (FDA) safety database requirement for the Viaskin Peanut program in children four to 11 years of age.
 Results from this study, in addition to data from the PEPITES Phase III efficacy and safety trial, will form the basis for planned regulatory discussions in the United States, Europe and other countries for use of Viaskin Peanut in this patient population.